habibi2813/cc-easychat/README.md

 This code is indev it is no functional for this time.

-It will use rednet and modem API
+It will use rednet and modem API in Computer Craft